 Then I discovered the Surrey International Writers’ Conference, which is, I believe, the largest writers’ conference in North America.
 Convinced that my problem was marketing— heavens knows the book itself was fabulous wasn’t it?—I went to the conference ready to learn how to write a query letter and how to pitch the book.
 In the first two sessions, I was mortified to learn that (i) I was nowhere near ready to pitch the book and (ii) the book was nowhere near ready to be pitched.
 I adjusted my plans and went only to sessions about the craft of writing.

 One of these sessions was given by Lisa Rector-Maass, an independent editor in New York City.
 I was so impressed with what she had to say that I engaged her to help me with the book, now renamed Sting the Scorpion.
 Lisa did a wonderful thirty-seven page review of the book, pointing out everything that was right with it and everything that was wrong and why.
 After studying this review, I decided that I would need a major rewrite and, even then, I did not know if it would be a winner.
 I mentally reframed the three years spent as my apprenticeship.

 While writing, I was earning my living by doing consulting work and had a client in the downtown east side of Vancouver.
 Every day on my way to the office, I would carefully step around needles and other drug paraphernalia, discarded by addicts.
 I often used to walk past an alley that was always teeming with addicts and I got obsessed with the idea of how awful it would be to wake up one morning in that alley.
 Thus was Junkie born.
 I worked with Lisa from day one and she was my editor, writing mentor and friend.
 If you are a writer you could not do better than to make her your editor.

 Junkie was finished in November, 2010 and the work of submitting to agents began.
-After six months, I got tired of the waiting and went indie.
+After six months, I got tired of the waiting and went indy.
 I think it might have been the best decision ever.
 Time will tell.